-Earlier this month, I received a text message from my friend, Mohd Anisul Karim (aka MAK), inviting me to a fancy formal dinner at his college.
-Well, college formals are pretty common in Oxford and without thinking much about it, I said yes.
-After all, we enjoy dressing up for an evening and eating fancy food.
+Earlier this month, I received a text message from my friend, Mohd Anisul Karim (aka MAK), inviting me to a fancy formal dinner in his college.
+Well, college formals are pretty common in Oxford and, without thinking much about it, I said yes.
+After all, we enjoy dressing up for an evening and eat fancy food.

 21 May 2019, Tuesday.
 I was having a rough time in the lab.
-The clock ticked 5 pm and I left John Radcliffe Hospital on Oxford Hill.
-Cycling back home to the city centre, I opened my closet and dusted my “Sub-fusc”, which is Oxford’s fancy gown that makes you look like a discounted Harry Potter.
+The clock ticks 5 pm and I left the John Radcliffe Hospital on the Oxford Hill.
+Cycling back home to the city centre, I opened my closet and dust off the “Sub-fusc” which is Oxford’s fancy gown that makes you look like a discount Harry Potter.
 Suddenly, I got another text from MAK asking me to help him wear a bow-tie.
 Once again, this dinner seemed different.
-Why would lazy-ass MAK go through the trouble of wearing a bow-tie?
+Why the lazy-ass MAK would go through the trouble of wearing a bow-tie?

-I started to formulate some hypotheses in my brain.
+I started to make hypotheses in my brain.

-Hypothesis-01: MAK got a post-doc offer and he was going to announce this good news.
+Hypothesis-01: MAK got a post-doc offer and he is going to announce this good news.

-Hypothesis-02: MAK was getting married.
+Hypothesis-02: MAK is getting married.
 This would be a very predictable hypothesis, by the way.

-As the evening approached, the suspense started to build.
+As the evening approached, suspense started to build up.
 At 6:40 pm, I entered the common room of Teddy Hall along with MAK.
 A lovely lady poured us two drinks.
 We began to talk about the week until MAK had the urgency to urinate wearing his sub-fusc.
 He left.
 Weak!

 Richard Peto is ‘Sir’ Richard Peto.
 A Knight, a fellow of the Royal Society, a Professor of Statistics in Oxford.
 He is one of those two guys (the other being Richard Doll) who wrote “smoking is harmful to health” on every cigarette pack, not literally though.
 They showed the world with statistical evidence that you can avoid death in the western world (to a good extent) by just quitting smoking.
 Well, it worked!

 But why am I so excited about this statistician who worked on smoking?
 Well, the reason is called “Peto’s Paradox”.
-My research on the Naked Mole Rats can often be explained using Peto’s Paradox, a conundrum introduced by Richard Peto in the late 1970s.
-Peto showed that though a human life is 30 times longer than that of a mouse, with 1000 times more cells in its body, a human doesn’t get more cancer than a mouse.
-This should mean that human stem cells are a billion times more cancer-proof than that of the mouse.
-My research wants to show that a Naked Mole Rat’s stem cell will do even better than a human’s!
+My research on the Naked Mole Rats can often be explained using the Peto’s Paradox, a conundrum introduced by Richard Peto in the late 1970s.
+Peto showed that though a human lives 30 times longer than a mouse with 1000 times more cells in its body, a human doesn’t get more cancer than a mouse.
+This should mean that human stem cells are billion times more cancer-proof than the mouse.
+My research wants to show that a Naked Mole Rat’s stem cell will do even better than human!

 Yes!
-My Ph.D. research starts with Peto’s Paradox.
-And, at 6:55 pm on the 21st May 2019, Sir Richard Peto was standing in front of me, extending his arm for a shake while my legs were slightly (read vigorously) trembling in excitement.
+My Ph.D. research starts from Peto’s Paradox.
+And, at 6:55 pm on the 21st May 2019, Sir Richard Peto was standing in front of me extending his hand for a shake while my legs were slightly (read vigorously) trembling in excitement.
 Reciprocating the gesture of the simple harmonic oscillation of the pair of hands, the only words that I managed to fumble were “Hi, I am Shamir.
 A pleasure to meet you.”

 MAK was looking at me enjoying my expressions.
 It was like a child meeting the real Santa.
 No!
 It’s better than that.
 Santa brings useless gifts to children during the holidays.
-Sir Richard Peto’s research made sure their moms and dads lived a healthy and long life.
+Sir Richard Peto’s research made sure their moms and dads live a healthy and longer life.
 That’s a much better gift to those children, right?

 Coming back to reality, I understood that MAK is doing his Ph.D. in the same department where Peto is a professor.
-I have mentioned on countless occasions to MAK, about my desire to meet this famous epidemiologist.
+I have mentioned countless times to MAK regarding my desire to meet this famous epidemiologist.
 Today (24 May) is my birthday and MAK decided to bring Peto for dinner as my early birthday surprise!
-I could not understand what I had done to deserve this?
+I could not understand what have I done to deserve this?

-In about 10 minutes, Hassan Saad Ifti, our fourth member of the (k)night, joined us in Teddy Hall and we walked towards the Senior Common Room for another round of drinks.
-MAK exhibited his arsenal of drinks and Richard made his choice (from this point, we were calling each other by the first name).
+In about 10 minutes, Hassan Saad Ifti, our fourth member of the (k)night, joined us in Teddy Hall and we walked towards the Senior Common Room for another round of drink.
+MAK exhibited us his arsenal of drinks and Richard made his choice (from this point, we are calling each other by the first name).
 With a smirk on his face, MAK pretended to open the bottle only to embrace a glorious failure.
 But, there was a Knight to rescue us!
 Richard stepped in and pronounced the label on the bottle in a sexy French accent and there was a “pop”.
-The bottle had been opened.
+The bottle has been opened.
 As the drinks flowed, conversations grew.

 Of course, he is an intelligent man.
 No doubt about that.
 But, Richard was interesting too.
 His knowledge is not just limited to statistics.
-He has read poetry, history, politics, all of which were reflected on the course of our conversations.
+He has read poetry, history, politics all of which were reflected during our conversation.
 Then, annoyingly, someone interrupted our good time and said: “the dinner is about to start.”